 When you do use automatic fire, short bursts tend to be more efficient than spray ‘n’ pray (refer to Agent Garcia’s demonstration in The Evolution of Police Long Guns).
 Short bursts of 2 – 5 rounds waste less ammo and hit intended targets more.
 People think that’s why “burst” selectors, mechanical devices limiting automatic fire (usually to a maximum of three rounds), came about.

 The burst fire concept was intended to reduce training time for uneducated conscripts by spreading bullets around like a shotgun.
 The theory was, it takes time and treasure to train a recruit in the fundamentals of marksmanship required to hit a man sized target at common combat distances (roughly 0 – 350 meters).
-Proposed hardware solutions to this software problem included multiple projectile cartridges that would spew out 3 bullets.
-When that proved to be unworkable, designers moved to rifle receivers, implanting extra parts that, when selected, cause the gun to fire 3 rounds per trigger pull.
+Proposed hardware solutions to this software problem included multiple projectile cartridges that would spew out 3 bullets per shot.
+When designing and manufacturing cartridges to do that proved to be unworkable, designers moved to rifle receivers, implanting extra parts that, when selected, cause the gun to fire 3 rounds per trigger pull.

 The theory behind each of these stratagems was, a raw recruit will probably miss, say, off to one side of where he or she is aiming.
 If there is one bullet flying left of where s/he aimed, and one to the right, one of the three bullets will connect with the target.

 This might be well and good on a foreign battlefield where “collateral damage” is undesirable but acceptable.
 It’s next to useless in Stateside law enforcement, where “suppressive fire” is rarely acceptable.